-About Cognitive Hypnotherapy, Medical Hypnotherapy and Clinical Hypnosis
+What is the difference between Cognitive Hypnotherapy, Medical Hypnotherapy and Clinical Hypnosis?

 One thing Clinical Medical and Cognitive Hypnotherapy have in common is the fact that they use hypnosis for therapeutic purposes.